Scenarios ↑ Back to top

 Option Dependencies ↑ Back to top

-This is possible using Scenarios, which can be understood by looking at a practical example.
+The process of defining valid configuration states to enforce option dependencies can be better understood by looking at a practical example.
 The Full Frame DSLR Kit composite product:

 The kit consists of the following Components: